jnlon/wld2txt/README.md

 # Usage

-**NOTE:** wld2txt is currently very unpolished, so exact usage is subject to change.

-wld2txt takes a single argument, a path to a .wld file.
-All output is printed to standard output, so you will want to use shell redirection to capture it to a file.
+`wld2txt` may either accept the contents of a wld file through stdin, or a path to a wld file as its first argument.
+All output is printed to stdout, so you will want to use shell redirection to capture it to a file.

 ### Example